Clinton Correctional Facility placed on lockdown Wednesday after fight, union says

 It was unclear if weapons were used in the fight, or how the violence was dispersed.

+“The department has no further comment while the lockdown and investigation are underway,” officials replied when pressed for additional information.

+Department officials would not provide other details about the nature or reason behind the violence.

-Incarcerated people will not be moved for the duration of a facility lockdown while officials search and investigate each housing unit and imprisoned person, typically resulting in the seizing of drugs, cellphones, weapons and other contraband.
+Men incarcerated at the facility will not be moved for the duration of the lockdown while officials search and investigate each housing unit and imprisoned person, typically resulting in the seizing of drugs, cellphones, weapons and other contraband.

 Wednesday’s violent incident is the latest in a string of fights among Clinton’s incarcerated population this week, union officials said.